Recently Qualified Teachers in Primary, Secondary, PRU and Special Schools – a Leadership Project

-- Impact at each school is maximised by the Head or a member of SLT acting as school based project mentor to the RQT for the year and attending the first session (8:45-10am) of the launch day on 14th October 2016 and the final project presentations at the end of the school year on 29th June 2016.
+- Impact at each school is maximised by the Head or a member of SLT acting as school based project mentor to the RQT for the year and attending the first session (8:45-10am) of the launch day in autumn 2017 (Date TBC) and the final project presentations at the end of the school year in summer 2018 (Date TBC).

 Pre-launch research task: